sinnykumari/enhancements/enhancements/ocp-coreos-layering/ocp-coreos-layering.md

 - By default the Customer Base Image will be applied to all pools unless the user specifies a target pool.
 There will also be an imagestream per pool that can be used for overrides as well.
 - The user can watch the pool to keep track of build progress for the pool image to troubleshoot in case build fails.
 - Final pool image generated from this build will be also available to customer to pull and test.
 This exact image will be used by MCO to update nodes in the desired pools.
+- There are some [implementation details](#how-the-final-image-will-be-built) that will need to be solved.

 **Note**: This text is proposing a new CRD and some custom flow.
 Another alternative is having the final pool image be pushed to an imagestream, and simply using pool pause to control final rollout.